spacetelescope/jdaviz/docs/specviz/import_data.rst

 You can load your data into the Specviz application by clicking the :guilabel:`Import Data` button at the top left of the application's user interface.
-This opens a dialogue where the user can select a file that can be parsed as a :class:`~specutils.Spectrum1D`.
+This opens a dialogue where the user can select a file that can be parsed as a :class:`~specutils.Spectrum`.

 After clicking :guilabel:`Import`, the data file will be parsed and loaded into the application.
 A notification will appear to let users know if the data import